Christophe Pierre: United States

 Pope Francis named Pierre apostolic nuncio to the United States on 12 April 2016, succeeding Archbishop Carlo Maria Viganò.
 He was the first Frenchman and the second Francophone to hold the position.
 He later described his surprise that the American bishops were unaware of the Latin American bishops' synodal activity, their work at Aparecida, or that Pope Francis' Evangelii Gaudium was based on it.

 Advocating for immigrants, he joined demonstrations and meetings with Texas-Mexico border bishops in October 2016 in Nogales, Arizona, and in February 2016 in San Juan, Puerto Rico.
 Pierre celebrated Mass at the National Scout Jamboree in July 2017 and discussed his five years in Scouting in a sermon that tied Scouting's ideals to Christian service.
 The National Catholic Reporter described him as "a staunch defender of Francis in the U.S.".

-On 9 July 2023, Pope Francis announced he plans to make him a cardinal at a consistory scheduled for 30 September.
+On 9 July 2023, Pope Francis announced his intention to make Pierre a cardinal at a consistory scheduled for 30 September.
 At that consistory he was made Cardinal-Deacon of San Benedetto fuori Porta San Paolo.
 Taking possession of his titular church in April 2024, he said that as nuncio he never felt rootless but had learned "to find roots everywhere".
 He also said that rather than proclaiming absolutes the Church needs to understand that "to be pro-life is also to help the people concretely, not just to defend an idea, not to embrace a political party which is pro-life, but also to be on the ground, an actor to defend the values, because we are not just in favor of a few values.
 We are disciples of Jesus and the disciples are a witness and are committed to helping."
 On 4 October 2023, he was named a member of the Administration of the Patrimony of the Apostolic See.

 In 2024, he was awarded an honorary degree from the University of Notre Dame.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.